syamsudotdev/ant-note/README.md

 - [ ] Store private key to remote (using archive and password)
 - [ ] Store private key offline as an image

+By the way, I haven't found any library to archive the private key with password.
+Maybe I will change the mechanism to combine AES and RSA algorithm

 ### Make it optional for :
 - [ ] Remote storage
 - [ ] Encryption storage